bcoe/Adventures-in-Document-Thumbnailing/README.md

 LibreOffice / PythonUNO
 ------------------------------------

-Up until quite recently, we were using OpenOffice as part of our document thumbnailing process.
-OpenOffice is used to convert a document format to a PDF, at which point it can be easily converted into an image.
+Up until quite recently, we were using LibreOffice as part of our document thumbnailing process.
+It was used to convert various document formats to PDFs, at which point the could easily be converted into images.

 **Pros**

 * Supported most major document formats.
-* PythonUNO provides a handy API interface to OpenOffice.
+* PythonUNO provides a handy API interface to LibreOffice.

 **Why We Abandoned It**

 * It's not thread safe.
 * It's slow and leaks memory.

-The main problem we ran into with OpenOffice was its inability to handle concurrent access.
+The main problem we ran into with LibreOffice was its inability to handle concurrent access.
 We built middleware that limited document processing to one document at a time, which helped.
 But, this also created a huge bottleneck in our system.

 80/20 Rule to the Rescue
 ------------------------

 Taking a look at the millions of attachments that we had indexed, I noticed something: 80% of documents were either .doc, .docx, or .pdf.

-This made me rethink the necessity of using OpenOffice for thumbnail creation.
+This made me rethink the necessity of using LibreOffice for thumbnail creation.

 PIL / ImageMagick / AbiWord
 --------------------------